 If you are still doing well on time, stroll across Ponte Vecchio to Boboli Gardens.
 Once here, you can tour Pitti Palace, see more sculptures, and get another wonderful view of Florence.

-End your day with dinner in Florence.
+End your day drinks at a rooftop bar and dinner in Florence.

 10 Day Italy Itinerary: Day 5